-EBD controls the balance of braking forces supplied to the front and rear wheels, in order to maintain maximum braking efficiency.
+The EBD system controls the balance of braking forces supplied to the front and rear wheels, in order to maintain maximum braking efficiency.

-If the vehicle has a light load (only the driver in the vehicle, for example), EBD will reduce the braking force applied to the rear wheels.
-If the vehicle is heavily laden, EBD will allow greater braking force to the rear wheels.
+If the vehicle has a light load (only the driver in the vehicle, for example), the EBD system will reduce the braking force applied to the rear wheels.
+If the vehicle is heavily laden, the EBD system will allow greater braking force to the rear wheels.